• Skip to primary navigation

 If you have sensitive skin, it will be a good idea to start off sparingly — too much can strip your skin of moisture.

-How to use coffee scrub?
+How to use a coffee scrub?

 Take half a handful of the scrub and rub it onto your skin in circular motions.
 Leave it for a couple of minutes or longer and then rinse thoroughly with warm or hot water.